ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 > [!note]
 > Elastic and Kibana are not used in this lab.
 They are introduced in Lab 02.

-> [!note]
-> This lab does not require internet access.

 > [!alert]
 > Do not run `BlueWaveActivitySimulator.exe` in this lab.
-The simulator is introduced in a later lab.
+The simulator is introduced later.

 ---